michael-pitt/AI/GraphNeuralNetwork/build_data_for_training/Readme.md

 ssh -N -f -L localhost:7008:localhost:8888 user@adress.of.the.cluster
 ```

-then in a browser run open: `http://localhost:7008/XXXXXXXXXX`
+then in a browser open: `http://localhost:7008/XXXXXXXXXX`